Last Updated on

 These are just ideas.
 Everyone has their own idea of what the best toppings for waffles are, so use your imagination and have fun!

-When you want to reheat the waffles, just toast them on a low setting.
+When you want to reheat them, just toast them on a low setting.
 You can always toast them again if they aren’t warmed through enough.

 If you’d prefer to reheat them in the oven, heat for 5 to 10 minutes at 180C/350F.